stoerr/AIGenPipeline/examples/differentialReTranslation/README.md

    *Label: Choose an Example*
    *Description: Select from predefined scenarios to automatically populate the translation fields and explore different translation challenges and solutions.*

-2. **General Instructions Field**
+2. **Instructions Field**
-   *Label: General Instructions for Translation*
+   *Label: Instructions for Translation*
-   *Description: Enter any specific requirements for the translation, such as tone, formality level, or additional contextual information.*
+   *Description: Enter the specific requirements for the translation, such as tone, formality level, or additional contextual information.*
+   Initial value / content of the textarea: "Translate this text into "

 3. **Original Text Field**
    *Label: Original Text*